-Heart Face Shape Hairstyles
+Best Heart Face Shape Hairstyles

 With wide and rounded forehead set against a small chin, the objective is to redistribute these proportions.
 Mid-length and windswept styles help frame the forehead, which give it a narrower quality.
 Styling is best achieved with blow-drying or naturally rather than relying on product to make sure that texture remains soft rather than angular.

 Light, volume-controlled sides can either be created with letting the hair grow out on the sides or a front fringe that falls across the forehead.
 A side part with a fringe can soften the wide forehead and can add a light offset aspect.
 It’s best to avoid tight cuts on the sides as they risk only increasing the width of the forehead and leaving the jawline bare.

 - Increase length on top, which falls naturally with gravity

 - Let hair grow out on back and sides

 - Add too much height without filling sides